History of St. John the Baptist Heritage Church

 St. John's is one of the region's finest examples of Carpenter Gothic architecture, beautifully simple and elegant.
 In country pioneer style, it is painted a warm candle white with dark and mid-tone green trim.
 Period heritage lamp standards line the churchyard walkway.
 Original tongue and groove cedar interior and vaulted raftered ceilings create excellent acoustics.
 The raised, richly carpeted chancel provides the perfect backdrop for any special occasion.
 The acoustics are wonderful and the pews seat 85 comfortably.
 These features make this non-denominational church and heritage site is a special event destination for weddings, baptisms, funerals, art exhibits, concerts, community meetings and much more!

 St. John's is one of several lovely event venues in Colwood and is meant to be enjoyed by all.
 It is available for use at a very reasonable rate.
-For more information please contact Colwood City Hall at 250-478-5999.
+For rental information please contact Colwood City Hall at 250-478-5999 ext.
+109.